1. Help Center

 Proxy Traffic

-The proxy traffic included in the OTT device ID blocklist is the one that corresponds to fake SSAI, or in general, fraudulent proxy traffic.
+The proxy traffic included in the CTV device ID blocklist is the one that corresponds to fake SSAI, or in general, fraudulent proxy traffic.
 In order to achieve that, Pixalate has implemented a proprietary framework to detect fake SSAI proxies and only the devices associated with this activity is added to the blocklist.

 IVT Types